opalj/opal/README.markdown

 OPAL was designed from the ground up with *extensibility*, *adaptability* and *scalability* (memory and performance-wise) in mind.
 Many parts of OPAL are either already parallelized, provide the necessary infrastructure to implement highly concurrent analyses or are at least thread-safe.

 ## Main Projects
-OPAL consists of several projects which are found in the folder OPAL:
+OPAL consists of several projects:

-* **Common**(OPAL/common): Contains general useful functions, data-structures (e.g. TrieMaps) and graph algorithms (e.g., computing strongly connected components, computing dominator information etc.) useful when analyzing (byte) code.
+* **Common** (OPAL/common): Contains general useful functions, data-structures (e.g. TrieMaps) and graph algorithms (e.g., computing strongly connected components, computing dominator information etc.) useful when analyzing (byte) code.

-* **Static Analysis Infrastructure**(OPAL/si): Contains a generic lattices based framework for the implementation of modularized static analyses.
+* **Static Analysis Infrastructure** (OPAL/si): Contains a generic lattices based framework for the implementation of modularized static analyses.

-* **Bytecode Infrastructure**(OPAL/bi): The necessary infrastructure for parsing Java 1.0 - Java 9 bytecode.
+* **Bytecode Infrastructure** (OPAL/bi): The necessary infrastructure for parsing Java 1.0 - Java 11 bytecode.

-* **Bytecode Disassembler**(OPAL/da): A Java Bytecode Disassembler that provides a one-to-one representation of the class file and which can be used to create beautiful HTML representations of Java class files.
+* **Bytecode Disassembler** (OPAL/da): A Java Bytecode Disassembler that provides a one-to-one representation of the class file and which can be used to create class filesbeautiful HTML representations of Java class files.

-* **Bytecode Creator**(OPAL/bc): Most basic infrastructure to engineer Java bytecode.
+* **Bytecode Creator** (OPAL/bc): Most basic infrastructure to engineer Java bytecode.

-* **Bytecode Representation**(OPAL/br): OPAL's base representation of Java bytecode.
+* **Bytecode Representation** (OPAL/br): OPAL's base representation of Java bytecode.
 Implements all functionality to do basic analyses on top of Java class files.

-* **Abstract Interpretation Framework**(OPAL/ai): Implementation of an abstract interpretation based framework that can be used to easily implement analyses at different levels of precision.
+* **Abstract Interpretation Framework** (OPAL/ai): Implementation of an abstract interpretation based framework that can be used to easily implement analyses at different levels of precision.
 Additionally, a three-address based representation (called TAC) is provided that uses the results of a basic abstract interpretation.

+* **Three Address Code** (OPAL/tac): Provides two 3-address code based intermediate representation.
+A naive one which is directly created based on the bytecode and a higher-level SSA-like representation which directly provides a CFG as well as Def-Use information.

-* **Dependencies Extraction**(OPAL/de): Provides support for extracting and analyzing a project's source code dependencies.
+* **Dependencies Extraction** (OPAL/de): Provides support for extracting and analyzing a project's source code dependencies.
 This project is the foundation for projects to, e.g., check architectures.

-* **Architecture Validation**(OPAL/av): A small framework to check a project's implemented architecture against a specified one.
+* **Architecture Validation** (OPAL/av): A small framework to check a project's implemented architecture against a specified one.

+* ***Framework*** (OPAL/framework): Basically just aggregates all sub-projects to make it make it possible to easily get a consistent snapshot of all sub projects.
+In general, it is recommended to declare a dependency on this project when you want to use OPAL.

-* **Demos**(OPAL/demos): Contains working code samples that demonstrate how to use OPAL.
+* **Demos** (OPAL/demos): Contains working code samples that demonstrate how to use OPAL.
 The code in the Demo project is primarily meant as a teaching resource.
 To start the examples, start the `sbt` console (Scala Build Tools) and change the current project to "Demos" (`project Demos`).
 After that you can `run` several small demo analyses.

+* **Hermes** (OPAL/TOOLS/hermes): A framework to run various code queries against set of projects.

-* **BugPicker**(OPAL/TOOLS/bp): A tool to find control-/data-flow dependent issues in source code.
+* **BugPicker** (OPAL/TOOLS/bp): A tool to find control-/data-flow dependent issues in source code.
 The kind of issues that are identified range from useless defensive checks to bugs that lead to (unhandled) runtime exceptions.

 ## Developer Tools